Madhukar Dattatreya Hatakananglekar

-Madhukar Dattatreya Hatakananglekar (Devanagari: मधुकर दत्तात्रेय हातकणंगलेकर) (1 February 1927 - January 2015) was a Marathi literary critic from Maharashtra, India.
+Madhukar Dattatreya Hatakananglekar (1 February 1927 - January 2015) was a Marathi literary critic from Maharashtra, India.

+Early life

 He was born on February 1, 1927, in the town of in Hatakananagle in Kolhapur district.

 After his high school education in Sangli, he attended Sangli's Willingdon College to receive a master's degree.
 During 1956–1987, he served as a professor at the same college, also serving during 1973-1978 as the college's principal.
 In 1975, Maharashtra state government recognized him as an "ideal college teacher."

 Hatakananglekar wrote 15 literary critical books in either Marathi or English.
-He wrote many articles in Satyakatha (सत्यकथा) magazine.
-In 1986, he founded Ugawai (उगवाई) magazine.
+He wrote many articles in Satyakatha magazine.
+In 1986, he founded Ugawai magazine.

-He was a member of साहित्य संस्कृती मंडळ, विश्वकोश निमिर्ती मंडळ, साहित्य अकादमी, ज्ञानपीठ समिती, and कुसुमाग्रज प्रतिष्ठान.

-Hatakananglekar presided over Marathi Sahitya Sammelan (मराठी साहित्य सम्मेलन) at Sangli in 2008, at a relatively advanced age of 81.
+Hatakananglekar presided over Marathi Sahitya Sammelanat Sangli in 2008, at a relatively advanced age of 81.
 He died in 2015.

 Works

 The following is a list of Hatakananglekar's Marathi books.